Carsosaurus: Paleobiology

 Kornhuber considered Carsosaurus to be amphibious, although mainly land-dwelling.
 It long tail may have served as an emergency rudder, as well as a tool for defence, grasping, climbing, and propulsion.
 Its fossil contains what Kornhuber interpreted as the remains of many small fishes, lizards, and possibly amphibians, indicating that Carsosaurus was a hunter that consumed live prey whole.
 However, in 2001, Caldwell and Michael S.Y.
 Lee proposed that these were not gut contents, but rather the remains of embryos.
 Their positioning indicates that they would have been born tail-first, to lessen the chance of drowning, as this way their nostrils would emerge last.
 Since one is located in the pelvis, it is possible that the specimen died while giving birth.
-The ability of Carsosaurus and other early amphibious aigialosaurs to give live birth would have lessened their dependency on land, allowing their evolution into massive, fully aquatic mosasaurs, which would exist from 98 million years ago until the end of the Cretaceous, 65.5 million years ago.
+The ability of Carsosaurus and other early amphibious aigialosaurs to give live birth would have lessened their dependency on land, allowing their evolution into massive, fully aquatic mosasaurs, which existed from 98 million years ago until the end of the Cretaceous.